IBHRE Exam Reviewfor Allied Professionals

 CCDS, CEPS - Clinical Applications Coordinator

-The Registration Fee includes the materials needed for the Review which consists of a practice test of about 385 questions and a book containing over 600 pages including the answer key and supporting slides.
+The Registration Fee for the in-person review course includes the materials needed for the Review which consists of a practice test of 384 questions and a book containing over 600 pages including the answer key and supporting slides.
 Upon receipt of payment, your IBHRE Test Booklet will be shipped to you, however considering its bulkiness, the Answer Book will be distributed when you arrive at ATI for the Review Course.
 The practice exam is to be taken before attending and will need to be brought with you to the course.

 |2) To discuss the medical application of Pacemakers, ICDs, and CRT devices.||This will include the understanding of the current Indications for device implant, as well as appropriate device selection, based on patient needs.
 Pharmacology and the effects of common medications on the cardiac action potential will also be discussed.|